What is a civil partnership?

 There is no legal requirement for either of the couple to change their surname upon entering a civil partnership.
 However, most couples do decide to share the same surname, or double barrel their surnames.

-Can convert a civil partnership to marriage?
+Can you convert a civil partnership to marriage?

 You can convert a same-sex civil partnership into a marriage at: